experimentarium/etsap-tiam/docs/regional_coverage/statistics/energy-balance.md

 General Information

 An energy balance provides a detailed and comprehensive overview of the energy situation in a specific country or region.
 The energy balance provides all relevant information to describe all end-use sectors (agriculture, commercial, industry, residential and transport) for an energy system model.
-Therefore, energy carriers, such as coal, oil and gas are covered in the energy statistics flow.
 Several pieces of information are contained:
 1. Energy Production and Sources: It shows the total energy produced within a country (or region), including the breakdown of different energy sources (e.g. oil, natural gas, coal, renewables, and nuclear power).
 This helps in understanding a country's energy mix and its dependence on specific energy sources.
 2. Energy Imports and Exports: The balance details the amounts of energy imported and exported.
 This information is crucial for understanding a country's energy dependency on other nations and its role in the global energy market.
 3. Energy Transformation: It tracks how primary energy sources (e.g. crude oil or natural gas) are converted into secondary forms of energy (e.g. electricity or refined petroleum products) that are more usable for end-use sectors.